To enable or disable the plugin, enable or disable the

 ? characters act as parameter markers that

 match data values.
-Parameter markers can be used only where data
+Parameter markers can be used only where

-? characters should not be
+? characters should not

-enclosed within quotation marks.
+be enclosed within quotation marks.

 Like the pattern, the replacement can contain

 ? characters.
-For a statement that matches a
+For a statement that matches

-pattern template, the plugin rewrites it, replacing
+a pattern template, the plugin rewrites it, replacing

-? parameter markers in the replacement using
+? parameter markers in the replacement

-representation of the rewritten statement.
+server as the representation of the rewritten statement.

 After adding and loading the rule, check whether rewriting occurs according to whether statements match the rule pattern: